 Introduction

-Passenger car market in China has become the largest in the world.
-With an increasing number of motor vehicles on road, traffic volume in China has been growing in a near exponential way since 2000.Traffic accidents have become the most significant leading cause of death for citizens and become the first important issue for public safety.
-Since 2004, when the new Law of Road Traffic Safety was enacted, traffic accident and fatality numbers have both been declining.
-However, traffic accidents are actually becoming more severe and fatal in recent years by comparing the number of injuries and fatalities over the number of traffic of accidents (see Figure 1).
+Since 2004, when the new Law of Road Traffic Safety was enacted in China, traffic accident and fatality numbers have both been declining.
+However, traffic accidents are actually becoming more severe and fatal in recent years by comparing the number of injuries and fatalities over the number of traffic accidents (see Figure 1).
+In this study, we propose to measure the severity of road traffic accidents by average human damage (number of fatalities and injuries over number of accidents) and fatality rate (number of fatalities over number of fatalities and injuries).
+Under the new scheme, the figures in China are significantly higher than those in Western world (see Figure 2 and Figure 3).
+It is of high priority to find out methods to lower the risk in any single accident.